How to Properly Structure a Press Release for Reputation Management

 Want to clean up your online presence?
 Press releases are an effective, if not underrated, tool for reputation management.

-You may already be writing press releases to announce product launches, events, and collaborations, but are you also using them as reputation management tools?
+You may already be writing press releases to announce product launches, events, and collaborations, but are you also using them as a reputation management tool?

 In the case of reputation management, a press release can be used to get backlinks to improve your Google rankings to some extent, giving you more control over what appears on the coveted first page of Google results when someone searches for your company.
 However, SEO is just one use for a press release.